OpenNebula Screencasts

 This screencast demonstrates the new easily-customizable self-service portal for cloud consumers.
 Its aim is to offer a simplified access to shared infrastructure for non-IT end users.
 The screencast shows how to create a virtual network, how to upload an image, and how to launch virtual machines using them.

 This screencast demonstrates how easy it is to register new Images, create Templates, instantiate Virtual Machines from those Templates and accessing them through the embedded VNC.
-In addition it provides an overview of Sunstone and it’s major features, like the Dashboard, where you’ll see the current status of your cloud, the detailed information panel for each resource and the real-time update of resources and the Dashboard.
+In addition it provides an overview of Sunstone and it’s major features.